Practical Insights on Grasp Strategies for Mobile Manipulation in the Wild: ANALYSIS INSIGHTS

 \subsection{Failure Analysis}

 During our latest field test, we collected data over three nights, totaling more than 10 hours of robot runtime.
-During this period, SHOPPER attempted 335 distinct picks, with a 61\% success rate, meaning the target item was successfully placed in the robot’s shopping basket.
+During this period, SHOPPER attempted 335 distinct pick attempts, with a 61\% success rate, meaning the target item was successfully placed in the robot’s shopping basket.
 We identify eight fundamental root causes ($R1$–$R8$) behind all pick failures observed in our experiments.
 Table~\ref{tab:tool_failure_breakdown} illustrates the overall distribution of these failure causes, along with their frequency for both the suction and gripper tools separately.
-For a complete list and ranking of all 335 pick attempts, from most to least successful, please visit our project website.

 {\cellcolor[HTML]{e37680}$R1$} {\cellcolor[HTML]{cd233e}$R2$} {\cellcolor[HTML]{e76f51}$R3$} {\cellcolor[HTML]{f4a261}$R4$} {\cellcolor[HTML]{e9c46a}$R5$} {\cellcolor[HTML]{2a9d8f}$R6$} {\cellcolor[HTML]{264653}$R7$} {\cellcolor[HTML]{875984}$R8$}